Building hardware is hard.

 Seebo recently raised an additional $8 million as an extension of a Series A round, bringing its total funding to $22 million.
 The company provides IoT simulation software for companies that build connected products.
 It was founded by two Israeli brothers who learned through their first company building video game hardware that the combination of hardware and software is complex.

 The brothers started building a simulation platform that would help engineers see some of those complexities before they started building in the physical world or wrote any code.
 The result is software that lets a user define what they want to build, from a connected industrial machine to a smart hard hat.

 The software enables the engineers to drag and drop different types of radios, sensors and software options into the simulation to see how it performs.
-Customers can then order electronic parts and see pricing.
+Customers can then order electronic parts via an ic search and see pricing.
 Seebo’s customers include Ralph Lauren, EvenFlo and Stanley Tools.